Ramakrishnan24689/spark-tank-virtual/implementation-plan-revised.md

 ## Conclusion

-This AI-accelerated approach leverages modern development tools and Power Platform capabilities to deliver a production-ready SparkTank application in 2-2.5 weeks instead of the traditional 6-8 weeks.
+This implementation approach leverages modern development tools and Power Platform capabilities to deliver a production-ready SparkTank application in 2-2.5 weeks.

 The key success factors are:
-1. **AI-Assisted Development**: GitHub Copilot for rapid UI generation
+1. **Modern Development Stack**: React + TypeScript + Fluent UI for reliability
 2. **Pre-built Connectors**: Leverage existing Teams and Dataverse integrations
-3. **Modern Architecture**: React + TypeScript + Fluent UI for reliability
+3. **Component-Based Architecture**: Reusable patterns for consistent experience
 4. **Incremental Delivery**: Working features every 2-3 days for validation

-This timeline assumes experienced developers using AI tools effectively and stakeholders available for daily feedback and validation.
+This timeline assumes experienced developers using modern tools effectively and stakeholders available for daily feedback and validation.